Open Source · Self-Hosted · Docker-Powered

 Auto-generates docker-compose.yml for up to 17 services with full container isolation.
 Each service runs in its own network sandbox with dependency ordering, health checks, and secure credential propagation.

-Slack & Telegram Notifications
+Slack & Telegram Notifications (Pro)

 Get real-time alerts on service status, deployments, and errors — directly to Slack or Telegram.
 No database required.
 Just paste your webhook URL or bot token and start receiving notifications.